Dapo Folorunsho Asaju: Career

 Asaju began his career as a graduate assistant (1983–1984) at University of Ilorin and Assistant Lecturer in Lagos State University (1984–1988).
 He became a Lecturer II in 1988, Lecturer I (1990), Senior lecturer (1992), all in Lagos State University.
 He worked in University of Ilorin as a sabbatical Senior lecturer (1995), Associate Professor (2000) and rose to the post of a Professor of Christian Studies in 2004.
 He delivered his Inaugural lecture in 2005, titled ‘ Re-enthroning Theology as Queen of Sciences: Theological and Missiological Challenges of African Biblical Hermeneutics’.
 He was Visiting Professor and William Paton Fellow at the Department of Theology, Birmingham University, UK where he later served as External Examiner to three PhD theses.
 He was acting Dean, Faculty of Arts Lagos State University., 2005–2007; Acting Deputy Vice Chancellor (Academic) Lagos State University; Member Governing Council, Lagos State University (2006–2008), member, Advisory Council to Government of Lagos State, Visiting Associate Professor Bayreuth University, Germany.
 He was one time chairman, |Academic Staff Union, Lagos State University, 1988–1993.

 Membership of academic bodies

 Asaju is a member of the Constitution Drafting Committee for inauguration of Lagos West Diocese and Theological Resource Grading for GAFCON Church of Nigeria.

 Affiliations

 Professor Asaju, is a member of several and academic societies, including Constitution Drafting Committee for the inauguration of Lagos West Diocese, member Theological resource Grading for GAFCON Church of Nigeria; British Society of New Testament Studies, Nigeria Association for Christian Studies, Nigeria association for bible studies, Academic staff union of Universities among others.

 Personal life

-Asaju was Vicar of Church of Epiphany, Ibara Estate; Church of Transfiguration, Ketu Badagry Expressway; Chaplain, Chapel of Light, Lagos State University 2006–2009.
+Asaju was Vicar of Church of Epiphany, Iba Estate; Church of Transfiguration, Ketu Badagry Expressway; Chaplain, Chapel of Light, Lagos State University 2006–2009.
 A Bishop Theologian, Church of Nigeria and Rector, Crowther Graduate Theological Seminary.
 He is married to Barrister Mrs. Harriet Seun Asaju with children.

 He was the Vice-Chancellor of Ajayi Crowther University for a period of five years.